Eagalon/nvgt-includes/includes/custom_menu/docs/methods/focus.md

 ## remarks

-this method accepts both position and reference name. this means you can use, either the name of the reference of the item or the position.
+This method accepts both position and reference name.
+This means you can use, either the name of the reference of the item or the position.

-## example

-none